The Way of the Dream Course

 Introduction to Jungian Dreamwork

-A 7-week online course with online Zoom gatherings, individual one-on-one dreamwork, group-sessions and videos to help the dreamer understand and work with the material of his or her own dreamworld.
-The course offers both a basic theoretical understanding of dreamwork as well as individual attention and sessions with each dreamers own material.
+A 6 module online course with online course material including videos and audios and one Q&A group-session to help the dreamer understand and work with the material of his or her own dreamworld.
+The course offers both a basic theoretical understanding of dreamwork as well as practical and playful ways to work with one’s own dream material.
+Additionally, students can book a private dreamwork session for an extra fee to work on one chosen dream.

-The total 8-week investment is 390,- euros which include:
+The total investment is 175,- euros which include:

 Program